vegaprotocol/specs/protocol/0097-PAPU-protocol_automated_purchases.md

 ### Protocol Automated Orders

 - Given the program specifies a source asset matching the base asset of the market, it will place a sell order at the start of the auction. (<a name="0097-PAPU-038" href="#0097-PAPU-038">0097-PAPU-038</a>).
-- Given the program specifies a source asset matching the quote asset of the market, it will place a sell order at the start of the auction. (<a name="0097-PAPU-039" href="#0097-PAPU-039">0097-PAPU-039</a>).
+- Given the program specifies a source asset matching the quote asset of the market, it will place a buy order at the start of the auction. (<a name="0097-PAPU-039" href="#0097-PAPU-039">0097-PAPU-039</a>).

 - The price of the order will equal the product of the oracle price and the programs oracle offset factor. (<a name="0097-PAPU-040" href="#0097-PAPU-040">0097-PAPU-040</a>).